kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 ## Proposal

-This KEP introduces an event-driven reconciliation architecture to handle native resource reconfiguration safely and dynamically.
-Instead of relying on a static boot-time cache or periodic polling, the Kubelet's ContainerManager is updated to react to capacity change events from the underlying system hardware (via cAdvisor).
+This KEP introduces a declarative, event-driven reconciliation architecture to handle native resource reconfiguration safely.
+To align with Kubernetes core principles, the reconciliation is decoupled into three distinct phases:

-When a hardware capacity change event is triggered, the Kubelet executes a two-phase, non-blocking reconciliation pipeline:

- - Host-Level Reconciliation: The ContainerManager immediately intercepts the event and updates its internal capacity state.
-It dynamically re-synchronizes its native sub-managers (CPU Manager, Memory Manager) and rewrites the top-level /kubepods and Quality of Service (QoS) cgroups to physically enforce the new host boundaries.
-Once the host filesystem is secure, it emits an internal Go channel signal.

- - Cluster & Runtime Reconciliation: A dedicated listener in the main Kubelet loop catches this signal and executes the final integration steps:

-   - Cache Refresh: Refreshes the Kubelet's internal hardware cache to prevent the node status updater from incorrectly clamping the new Allocatable values down to stale boot-time metrics.

-   - Eviction Sync: Adjusts absolute thresholds in the Eviction Manager to protect the node from disk or memory exhaustion during a hardware downscale.

-   - Runtime Update: Recalculates proportional swap limits for actively running pods and safely propagates them down to the Container Runtime Interface (CRI).

-   - API Dissemination: Triggers an immediate node status sync, publishing the newly updated Capacity and Allocatable values to the Kubernetes API server so the control plane can utilize them.
+    Baseline API Validation: Establishing formal support and upstream testing for mutating a Node object's capacity dynamically.

+    Declarative Reconciliation: Updating the Kubelet to gracefully handle discrepancies between its internal hardware cache and the API Server's Node.Status.

+    Metrics-Based Trigger: Implementing an automated cAdvisor trigger that updates the Node.Status when hardware changes, kicking off the declarative reconciliation loop.

+By reacting to the difference between what the API states and what the Kubelet knows, the system natively supports webhook admission control, external declarative triggers, and graceful Kubelet restarts across resized hardware.

 ### User Stories